 Contrary to renewable energy such as solar energy or wind energy which is hugely dependent on the source for their perpetuity, hydrogen provides everlasting energy.
 As soon as the sun sets or the wind slows, there’s no reliable guarantee of these sources.
 It’s off the table to compel the sun to shine at night or summon winds that propel the blades of windmills at our will in their absence.

 Literally, clean hydrogen can be stored by compressing in specific tanks.
-And later, when required, the needed energy can be extracted when the stored element is channelled into a fuel cell, where such hydrogen is combined with oxygen to produce electricity and the only by-product produced will be water.
+And later, when required, the needed energy can be extracted when the stored element is channeled into a fuel cell, where such hydrogen is combined with oxygen to produce electricity and the only by-product produced will be water.
 The question is to you, are you willing to go eco-friendly?
 This is the footprint that you have to follow undoubtedly.

-Major alternatives that we can switch in order to go green is a Fuel cell electric vehicles (FCEVs).
+Major alternatives that we can switch to in order to go green is a Fuel cell electric vehicles (FCEVs).
 They provide sustainable mobility alternatives and indicate a revolution in the transport and energy sector on the way to using fuel with a carbon-neutral footprint.
 Hyundai initially took an insecure step in bringing hydrogen fuel cell vehicles into the market without knowing the public reaction to it.
 Also in Paris, there’s a fleet of taxis running with the help of green hydrogen fuel.

 The petrochemical industry highly benefits from hydrogen fuel to produce petroleum products.
 Though it’s undeniably going to take time, surely will become a game changer one day.

-Similarly, industries are reliant on those extravagant non-renewable sources of energy that emit more carbon and give rise to more pollution.
+Similarly, industries are reliant on extravagant non-renewable sources of energy that emit more carbon and give rise to more pollution.
 People are so ignorant of such an ultimate solution to this trouble, which is none other than hydrogen fuel.
 The chemical industry can conveniently use hydrogen fuel for manufacturing ammonia and fertilizers.
 Even the steel industry can make advantageous use of hydrogen gas.
-Hopefully, this will make industrial people less aggressive to the environment.
+Hopefully, this will make industrial people less aggressive toward the environment.

 Green Hydrogen: A Better Alternative?

 It is overwhelming to hear that we can also make good use of green hydrogen for domestic purposes.
-We can easily begin from our own home to replace the natural gas network with a green hydrogen network that provides electricity and heat to households without producing pollutant emissions.
+We can easily begin from our own homes to replace the natural gas network with a green hydrogen network that provides electricity and heat to households without producing pollutant emissions.
 Nonetheless, this will make us more concerned and eco-friendly than ever.

 Decarbonization is the major and mere solution to tough problems like the greenhouse effect, global warming, climate change, and other untimely natural calamities.
 This can be a better replacement for every other renewable or nonrenewable energy source.
 Now, green hydrogen can only enable the energy transition without pretexts and uncertainties.
-As a climate-responsible global citizen, there’s utmost need to contemplate over and take a leap of faith over green hydrogen.
+As a climate-responsible global citizen, there’s the utmost need to contemplate over and take a leap of faith in green hydrogen.
 Absolutely worth a go!